-Here we reverse the FIFO assumption.
+Here we reverse the assumption made for FIFO.
 We act as if the units moving out are the ones that came in most recently.
 The units remaining will therefore be regarded as representing the earliest units purchased.
 It is important to stress that the accounting assumption need not be related to the actual physical movement of the inventory.

-Activity 10.C Calculate the cost of sales and gross profit, based on LIFO inventory cost assumption, using the data given earlier.
+Calculate the cost of sales and gross profit, based on LIFO inventory cost assumption, using the data given earlier.